open/close all folders

 Wide Open Sandbox

-- Grand Theft Auto: San Andreas had clones of Tempest, Asteroids and Defender.
+- Grand Theft Auto: San Andreas had clones of Tempest, Asteroids and Defender (Go Go Space Monkey, Let's Get Ready to Bumble, Duality, and They Crawled from Uranus).
 You could also play billiards at one of the local bars.

 - You can go into the main character's crib in Saints Row 2 and play a console video game called Zombie Invasion.

 - Occurs in No More Heroes; whilst travelling via train during one of his missions, Travis pulls out a hand-held console and starts playing Pure White Tiny Giant Glastonbury (which itself is a spin-off of a fictional anime Travis is obsessed with).
 Once the game is complete, the mission continues and the game is unlocked at his home for future playing.

 - The sequel gives us "Bizzare Jelly 5", also a spin-off of the anime, that you can play from the start of the game.

 - The Yakuza series being a Spiritual Successor of sorts to Shenmue, this trope had to kick in eventually:

 - Yakuza 5 has an Arcade-Perfect Port of Virtua Fighter 2 that even supports online play (though you need to download a separate software to go online), in addition to a port of Taiko Drum Master (albeit with only three songs).

 - Yakuza 0 has, much like Shenmue, certain Sega arcade classics available to play, namely Space Harrier, OutRun, Fantasy Zone and Super Hang-On.